konsoletyper/teavm-site/_docs/flavour/components-advanced-topics.md

 # Bidirectional binding

-You can emulate bidirectional binding by mapping same attribute or attribute content to two different component properties.
+You can emulate bidirectional binding by mapping the same attribute or attribute content to two different component properties.
 Due to expression shortcuts (i.e. `param -> foo = param` and `() -> foo` both have a shorter form `foo`), Flavour will handle this case properly.